 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.

-The following reactions have been identified during postmarketing use of Lumigan® 0.01% and 0.03% in clinical practice.
-Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to Lumigan®, or a combination of these factors, include: dizziness, eyelid edema, hypertension, nausea, and periorbital and lid changes associated with a deepening of the eyelid sulcus.
+The following reaction has been identified during postmarketing use of Lumigan® 0.01% in clinical practice.
+Because it was reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
+The reaction, which has been chosen for inclusion due to either its seriousness, frequency of reporting, possible causal connection to Lumigan® 0.01%, or a combination of these factors, includes headache.

 USE IN SPECIFIC POPULATIONS